A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Methods

-As mentioned, the ML pipeline is performed for each region independently.
-The averages and standard deviations of the model's performance scores (Sec.~\ref{sec:subjects}) are used for salience based exploration and uncertainty awareness.
-As with the other exploration modules, these values can be explored in table or plot form (Fig.~\ref{fig:system}\glf{C}, Fig.~\ref{fig:subjectsUncertainty}\glf{D}).
+\textbf{2) Brain Region Exploration.} After the stages above, the averages and standard deviations of classification performance have been obtained for each of the feature sets derived from the different brain regions.
+These measures are displayed in the table view to guide exploration (\autoref{fig:system}\clc{C}, \autoref{fig:subjectsUncertainty}\glf{D}).

-Note that there is a hierarchical relationship between the features and regions.
-Each region has its own set of features with saliency scores.
-When a region is selected, all of the other views must update, including the feature exploration module.
-The fiber bundles for the region are automatically isolated in the 3D views.
+Since each region has its own set of features and feature saliency measures, when a region is selected, all other related views are updated (e.g., the feature exploration module).
 One design consideration is whether to compute the saliencies for all regions at once or on demand.
-To make the VA process interactive and support easy non-linear exploration (\textbf{DG4}), we choose to do it all at once.
-This causes a longer initial wait time, but that time doesn't require user interaction.
+To make the VA process interactive and support easy non-linear exploration (\textbf{DG4}), we choose to do it all at once as this way can avoid waiting time when the user interactively explores different brain regions.
 The whole computation is done in parallel at a process level, with each process evaluating a separate region.
-When done, the visual exploration process remains uninterrupted as users can switch freely between regions without re-computing.
-Runtimes are reported in Sec.~\ref{sec:performance}.
+Runtimes are reported in \autoref{sec:performance}.